 3-If the inseam is larger than the lowest seat height measurement, then the bike is a fit!
 This is more important when the rider is still a beginner because it allows them to put a foot down if they’re losing their balance or having trouble cornering.

-We’ve scoured the internet and found 9 of the best kids bikes that come in a range of sizes to fit every rider from balance bikes, to classics, to even kids mountain bikes.
+We’ve scoured the internet and found the best toddler balance bikes that come in a range of sizes to fit every kid.
 And keep in mind, while we feature boy bikes vs girl bikes, it doesn’t mean we feel anyone has to pick a side.
 Bike brands, however, do market them this way not just for color choices, but for the genuine difference in build between traditional boy vs girls bikes (think center bar height).

 Generally recommended for kids 2yrs+